abhisheknaik96/abhisheknaik96.github.io/_posts/2025-07-20-LagrangePoints.md

 - At the scale of the plot, the gravitational force due to the Sun appears almost constant, but with a perceptible negative slope (orange).
 - The gravitational force due to Earth is symmetric (blue), with the direction towards the sun indicated with a negative sign.

 The red line indicates the sum of forces experienced by a satellite per unit mass.
-It is zero at roughly $$1.5 * 10^9$$km on either side of Earth---which is our first (visual) estimate of the L1 and L2 points.
+It is zero at roughly $$1.5 * 10^9$$km on either side of Earth---our first (visual) estimate of the L1 and L2 points.

-The estimate is quite rough.
-But we can make it more precise with just a few additions to the code I wrote to generate the plot.
+The estimate is quite rough, but it can be made more precise with just a few additions to the code I wrote to generate the plot.

 ### Numerical estimation

-This piece of code which incrementally estimates the distance where the forces balance out by starting close to Earth and gradually increasing the distance towards the sun.
+This piece of code incrementally estimates the distance where the forces balance out by starting close to Earth and gradually increasing the distance towards the Sun.
 The code should converge to the L1 point after enough iterations.

 ```python
 import math